-Curious to know what all this says?
-We would be too.
-Here's the English version: You have the right to get this information and help in your language for free.
-Call the Member Services number on your ID card for help.
-(TTY/TDD: 711)
+The law requires us to include a message in all of these different languages.
+Curious what they say?
+Here's the English version: "You have the right to get help in your language for free.
+Just call the Member Services number on your ID card."
+Visually impaired?
+You can also ask for other formats of this document.